As professional electricians know, it is not possible to guarantee selective short-circuit protection with household circuit-breakers.

 The overcurrent region in which it is possible to ensure selective operation of the above circuit breakers ends at the lower limit of the standard instantaneous trip current range set for circuit breaker QF1.
 In this overcurrent range, any circuit breaker QF1 will have a tripping time higher than that of any circuit breaker QF2, i.e. at an overcurrent that does not exceed the lower limit of the standard instantaneous tripping current range of the first circuit breaker ISR IT1 min, it is always possible to ensure selective operation of the circuit breakers.

 If an overcurrent exceeding the lower limit of the standard instantaneous trip current range of circuit breaker QF1 but lower than the upper limit of its standard instantaneous trip current range (ISR IT1 max > I > ISR IT1 min ) appears in the circuit breakers, the circuit breakers can operate both selectively and non-selectively, i.e. the above overcurrent area is an overcurrent area for which the possibility of selective operation cannot be given unambiguously.
 In fact, they will operate selectively at any overcurrent below the instantaneous trip current IIT1 of breaker QF1.
-However, at the design stage of an electrical installation of building its value is not known.
+However, at the design stage of an electrical installation of a building its value is not known.

 About overcurrent selectivity